tiepdotme/redant-home/_posts/2018-09-17-mvp-software-development-options.md

 The next decision is around existing code.
 Of course it would be sensible to build on top of what you already have.
 Sometimes this makes sense, sometimes it can actually slow you down.
 It isn't black and white, and there are probably some compromises you need to understand and then decide on.
 We'd need to do a code review first, and then discuss options around what to keep, fix and redo.

 Getting a team like Red Ant to deliver your MVP has arguably the lowest risk / best return.
 You’re getting a more stable product and more predictable outcome.
 However, this all costs money, and might be more money than you have/want to spend.
-My advice would be to keep in mind that more effort = more code = more/better features.
+My advice would be to keep in mind that

+> _more effort = more code = more/better features._

 Just like any other constraints in an Agile project - you’ve got quality, specific features, budget and delivery date that can all move up and down.
-If you fix one you might need to compromise on another(s).
-Also consider things like R&D grants that offset costs, and eventual sale.
+If you make one fixed, you'll probably need to compromise on another.
+Also consider things like R&D and Government Innovation grants that can offset costs, and eventual sale.
 Working with reputable team like Red Ant does make this a lot easier - it is hard to justify good valuation if your underlying tech is wonky.